In This Guide

 - SLAs for SMEs: priority by impact (P1 full outage, P2 major, P3 minor), with clear restore targets.

-Ask for guaranteed restore times, not just “we’ll respond”.
-That protects your trading hours.
+At Geeks Brisbane our SLA tiers are: Standard 4hr response, Priority 1hr response, 24/7 cover from $199/month.
+Ask any provider for guaranteed restore times, not just "we'll respond" — that protects your trading hours.

 - If the device turns on and can get online: start remote.